snowplow-archive/snowplow.github.com/_posts/2016-07-30-iglu-r5-scinde-dawk-released.md

 Trying to gather all tools related to Iglu in one place we decided to factor out this functionality from Schema Guru and embed it into Igluctl.
 In this release there's no new features or changed behavior and interface of command also remains pretty much the same as it was for Schema Guru, except obviously `schema-guru ddl` has been replaced with `igluctl static generate`.

-Here's a quick remainder:

-To produce DDL (Redshift is the default and only possible choice), JSONPath files and table migrations simply call a command with a path to JSON Schemas.

-{% highlight bash %}
-$ ./igluctl static generate --with-json-paths /path/to/schemas
-{% endhighlight %}

-Path can be a single JSON Schema, full registry or just a directory with few JSON Schemas.
-By default, Igluctl will output DDLs to current directory.

-Another ported command is `static push` which was dedicated bash script inside Iglu project on Github.
+Another ported command is `static push` which previously was a dedicated bash script inside Iglu project on Github.
 It allows you to upload set of JSON Schemas from static registry to Scala Registry.
 So far we do not recommend to use Scala Registry as replacement of Static Registry, but still if you have reasons to switch to it - you can use `static push` to simplify migration process.
 `static push` accepts three required positional arguments: `input`,`host` and `apikey`.
 First two are pretty self-descriptive, `input` is just a directory containing JSON Schemas and `host` is domain name or IP address of Scala Registry.
 Third one, `apikey` is master API key which you must create manually and which need be used to create temporary read and write keys (they will be automatically deleted after command completed).
 You can find out more API key, Scala Registry and how to set it up on its dedicated [wiki page][scala-registry-setup].

-Third and most exciting command is `lint`, allowing you to perform syntax and sanity check (will be described below) of your JSON Schemas.
+Third and most exciting command is `lint`, allowing you to perform syntax and consistency check (will be described below) of your JSON Schemas.
-Unlike others, it bears brand new functionality which was previously unavailable not only inside Snowplow ecosystem, but also in any other tools we're aware of.
+Unlike mentioned above commands, `lint` bears brand new functionality which was previously unavailable not only inside Snowplow ecosystem, but also in any other tools we're aware of.

 Its interface pretty simple - it accepts one required argument `input`, which is path to local registry or single JSON Schema and one option `--skip-warnings` which forces Igluctl to omit warnings about unknwon properties (we advice you to not use it, though), so most common use would look like following: